 On the vegetable front cauliflowers are great at this time of year, I often just roast them with a little olive oil, salt and pepper and a sprinkle of turmeric (another antioxidant) or use them in a vegetable curry.

 Pumpkins and squashes (high in magnesium and Vitamin A) will be arriving shortly.
-These are also great in a vegetable curry, soup or simply roasted, not to mention pumpkin pie which is perfect for a Halloween treat.
+These are great in a vegetable curry, soup or simply roasted, not to mention pumpkin pie which is perfect for a Halloween treat.

 Pear and almond tart, a wonderful recipe from the renowned River Café in London and a favourite when I worked there.
-That’s just to mention a few.
-Crab apple jelly is on the agenda today.